yusiali/mnistNetwork/README.md

 # Neural Network for the MNIST database
-##  Model recognizes numbers from images of handwritten digits
+##  Model that recognizes numbers from images of handwritten digits
 - Built from scratch with NumPy
 - Optimized neural network with 98% precision after 20 epochs of training
 - Major changes from v1: